Climate of Ireland: Fog

 Fog is more common inland and on higher altitudes; mainly during winter and during the morning at times of high pressure.

 The foggiest station is that at Cork Airport, County Cork, which has 99.5 days of fog per year.

 The least foggy station is that at Valentia Island, County Kerry, which has 8.9 days of fog per year.

 Visibility

 Visibility is generally very good, because of the proximity of industry to the coast, allowing breezes to disperse any smog.
 Mist and fog often occur, as well as coastal fog in the east, but it is generally not long-lasting.
 However, in winter, it can be slow to clear.

 Climate change

 According to studies conducted in 2024, temperature extremes of 34 °C or more are becoming more and more likely in Ireland.

+In 2026, a study conducted by Met Éireann predicted that strong heatwaves could push temperatures above 38 °C (100.2 °F) in Ireland by the 2050s.

+Ireland was affected by the 2022 European heatwaves#Ireland, the 2025 and the 2026 European heatwaves.

+As of Met Éireann, the summer 2026 was the hottest since ever since weather records have begun in 1900 and the summer 2025 was the second hottest.